ddccontrol/ddccontrol-db/README.md

 Monitor database is used indirectly with `ddccontrol` and `gddccontrol` utilities.

-### From GUI - Monitor Settings (`gddccontrol`)
+### From GUI using gddccontrol

+`gddccontrol` is a graphical utility for monitor configuration.
+It is called **Monitor Settings** in list of applications.

-Currently, root privileges are required to control monitor parameters, therefore the menu entry called `Monitor Settings` automatically asks for password.
+Currently, root privileges are required to control monitor parameters, therefore the launcher automatically asks for a password.

 Utility can launched directly from commandline: